elseano/rundown/docs/automation_tags.md

 * `<r desc>...</r>`
 * `<r desc="..."/>`

-Provides a description for your section, i.e. quick help.
+Provides a description for whatever heading the content is under, or for the document if it's before the first heading.
 The description is presented alongside the section's label when using the `--help` flag.

 Using the first form makes the description also available to readers (will be rendered by web browsers), while the second form only shows the description when using `--help`.

 ### Providing Section Options (Parameters)